-When a brush pile is begun-when the first load of branches is deposited onto the scorched circle of earth and gray ashes-because the wood and branches are usually green, it is not burned right away.
+When a brush pile is begun-when the first load of branches

+is deposited onto the scorched circle of earth and gray ashes-because the wood and branches are usually green, it is not burned right away.
 It will burn much better if left for a while to dry out.
-As the days proceed more refuse is added to the pile, and more, and that something must be done.
-The encrustation of sin must be expunged.
+As the days proceed more refuse is added to the pile, and still more, and that new brush is also allowed time to dry.
+And the pile gets taller and wider.